apache/pekko/docs/src/main/paradox/split-brain-resolver.md

 # Split Brain Resolver

-When operating an Pekko cluster you must consider how to handle [network partitions](https://en.wikipedia.org/wiki/Network_partition) (a.k.a. split brain scenarios) and machine crashes (including JVM and hardware failures).
+When operating a Pekko cluster you must consider how to handle [network partitions](https://en.wikipedia.org/wiki/Network_partition) (a.k.a. split brain scenarios) and machine crashes (including JVM and hardware failures).
 This is crucial for correct behavior if you use @ref:[Cluster Singleton](typed/cluster-singleton.md) or @ref:[Cluster Sharding](typed/cluster-sharding.md),